ibugithub/Book-Store/readme.md

 - [📝 License](#license)

-# Math Magician  <a name="about-project"></a>
+# Book Store  <a name="about-project"></a>
-**Math Magician** is a project the 1st project of the 3rd modules.
+**Book Store** is a project the 1st project of the 3rd modules.
 I have implemented the knowledge of react to ceate this project.

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>